-Where are the best places to live in North-East France?
+Where are the best places for property in North-East France?

-Adjoining the English Channel and Belgium in the North, and Germany and Switzerland in the East, this area of France is easily accessible from the UK, with a rich history.
-The most popular regions in the North East are Champagne-Ardenne, Alsace-Lorraine and Franche Comte.
+Adjoining the English Channel and Belgium in the North, and Germany and Switzerland in the East, this area is easily accessible from the UK, with a rich history.
+Among the most popular regions for property in Northeast France are Champagne-Ardenne, Alsace-Lorraine and Franche-Comté.

-Property prices are a little higher than you might expect; a three bedroom flat in Reims can cost around €455,000 for example
+Property prices are a little higher than you might expect.
+A three-bedroom flat in Reims can surprisingly cost €455,000 for example

-There is much more to this region than ‘bubbly’; 16 of France’s kings were crowned in the Gothic Cathedral in Reims, the regional capital.
-The area is also well-known for its great forests and picturesque 16th Century towns. Épernay, the real centre of Champagne production and home to Moet et Chandon’s maison, is popular with buy-to-let investors and visited by many British and American tourists each year.
+There is much more to this region than ‘bubbly’.
+For example, 16 of France’s kings were crowned in the Gothic Cathedral in Reims, the regional capital.
+The area is particularly well known for its great forests and picturesque 16th Century towns. Épernay, the real centre of Champagne production and home to Moet et Chandon’s maison, is also popular for buy-to-let property in Northeast France.
+Many British and American tourists visit each year.

-The major airports near this region, Charleroi (Brussels) and Reims, are served from Glasgow, Liverpool and Stansted, while various transport connections link the area to Paris and the arrival of British Airways, Air France and Flybe from various UK airports.
+The major airport near this region is Reims.
+There’s also Charleroi, just over the border in Belgium.
+They’re served from Glasgow, Liverpool and Stansted.
+Equally, rail and coach transport connections link the area to Paris and the arrival of British Airways, Air France and Flybe from various UK airports.

-TGV trains serve Reims, linking travel from the rest of the country, while SNCF operates between the towns of the region, as well as services from Lille-Europe, where the Eurostar can arrive from London.
+TGV trains serve Reims, linking travel from the rest of the country.
+SNCF also operates between the towns of the region, as well as services from Lille-Europe, where the Eurostar can arrive from London.

-Properties here are competitively priced, making it perfect for the average investor
+Properties here are competitively priced, making it an affordable location for property in Northeast France.

 |Department||2 bedrooms||3 bedrooms||4 bedrooms||5 bedrooms||Average price overall|

-Franche-Comte is an area of forests and pastures, with wide open spaces, mountains and rushing waters.
+Franche-Comté is an area of forests and pastures, with wide open spaces, mountains and rushing waters.
 The notable towns here include Lons-le-Saunier, Besançon and Belfort – it is the region best known as a wine-trading centre specialising in Alsatian wines.
-Once again, this area is largely cosmopolitan, with great buy-to-let investment potential, thanks to the constant influx of workers.
+For the most part, this area is largely cosmopolitan, with great buy-to-let investment potential, thanks to the constant influx of workers.

 The Jura Mountains are part of established gîte country, thanks to their location north of the Alps.
-The opportunities for outdoor activities, such as skiing in the winter and mountain biking in the summer, alongside the vast swathes of forest here, make this a perfect location for investors to rent out holiday homes.
+There are opportunities for outdoor activities, such as skiing in the winter, as well as mountain biking in the summer.
+Alongside this are the vast swathes of forest here, making this a perfect location for investors to rent out holiday homes.

-Charleroi (Brussels) Airport is served by Ryanair from Glasgow, Liverpool and Stansted, while Strasbourg, Mulhouse and Geneva Airport in Switzerland can all be reached from the UK by Air France, Easy Jet, Swiss Airlines, Air Lingus, British Airways, EasyJet, Flybe and Jet 2.
+Charleroi (Brussels) Airport is served by Ryanair from Glasgow, Liverpool and Stansted.
+Strasbourg, Mulhouse and Geneva Airport in Switzerland can all be reached from the UK by Air France, Easy Jet, Swiss Airlines, Air Lingus, British Airways, EasyJet, Flybe and Jet 2.

 TGV train services in the region run from Paris Gare d L’Est, and Lille-Flanders – you can also transfer from the London Eurostar service at Lille-Europe.